tpalzkill/function_ish/README.md

 - Scroll to the first failing test in red.
 - Use the information provided to help you figure out what's next.

-You'll tab/refresh hundreds of times during this challenge.
+You'll tab-refreshing hundreds of times during this challenge.
 Check your work after every small change :)

 ### Wrestle with it